I’m no stranger to corporate cringe.

 It’s human instinct.

-Emotions will always be our bottom line when it comes to PR and establishing human connections.
+Emotions will always be our bottom line regarding PR and establishing human connections.

-Naturally, we feel uneasy when something is trying to communicate with us in a non-human manner.
+Naturally, we feel uneasy when something is trying to communicate with us non-humanly.

 A few reasons come to mind: